Are you experiencing an anxious-avoidant attachment trap in your relationship?

 1. Anxious types think it’s love

-Some sources say that the anxious type confuse the up and downs of their activated attachment system for “real love”.
-When they meet a secure partner, who’s honest and emotionally present, they find it more boring and don’t get the “spark” they get with the avoidant.
+Some sources, like Amir Levine, say that the anxious type confuses the up and downs of their activated attachment system for “real love”.

-Exactly, it’s a bit like for the ass*ole / nice guy thing.
+It’s a bit like for the ass*ole / nice guy thing where women sometimes find the latter too “plain” and boring.

 2. Emotional codependency

-Avoidants often get their sense of self esteem when they compare their independence and “power” to how much their partner need them.
+Some avoidants get their sense of self-esteem when they compare their independence and “power” to how much their partner needs them.

-This means that avoidants only feel strong and independent with a partner who needs and pleads for them.
-And this is one of the reasons why avoidants do not date each other.
+This means that some avoidants only feel strong and independent with a partner who needs and pleads for them.

 3. A question of Numbers